Apiyo4/activityCallbackApp-capacitor/README.md

 -  npm run start

 #### To start the app with mobile
+- Run npm run build

-- Run npx cap run sync
+- Run npx cap sync
 - Run npx cap open android
 - Run the app in android studio using run button on simulator or on mobile